hirotaka-i/new_analysis/README.md

 1. code: code snipets
 2. report: summary and reports

-In addition, I would add the folders like below
+In addition, the following untracked files

 3. data: folder to store the input data (**untracked**)
-4. priv: working files which **should not be copied in the public GitHub**)
+4. priv: working files which **should not be copied in the public GitHub**
 5. temp: temporary files generated from input (**untracked**)

 data/temp: These folders are not tracked for 2 reasons - (1) The data can be very big.
 (2) The data cannot be sharable.
 If the analysis requires the data in these folders, manual copying is required.